getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 Implemented in [getsentry/sentry-javascript#9409](https://github.com/getsentry/sentry-javascript/pull/9409),
 we added an example web worker that users can host on their own server, and then pass in a custom `workerUrl` to `new Replay({})`.
-With this setup, users safe 10 KB gzipped of their bundle size, and can serve the worker as a separate asset that can be cached independently.
+With this setup, users save 10 KB gzipped of their bundle size, and can serve the worker as a separate asset that can be cached independently.